larsks/tm-v71-tools/README.md

                         input
   -c, --channels TEXT   Specify a single chanel (-c 1) or a range of channels
                         (-c 1:10)
-  --continue            Continue to import channels if there is an error --help                Show this message and exit.
+  -I, --ignore-errors   Continue to import channels if there is an error --help                Show this message and exit.
 ```